aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

       The event loop being used.
 This will either be the given *loop* argument, or the new event loop that was created.

+   .. attribute:: authenticated

+      A flag that indicates whether authentication had succeeded.

    .. method:: _create_session()